clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Configuration
 =============

-In order to configure the Cassandra PMEM cluster some variables and values are provided.
+In order to configure the Apache Cassandra PMEM cluster some variables and values are provided.
 These values are set in :file:`test/cassandra-pmem-helm/values.yaml`, and can be modified according to your specific needs.
 A summary of those parameters is shown below:

 * clusterName:  The cluster Name set across all deployed nodes